 - Miscellaneous expenses such as hearing aids, crutches, splints, casts, trusses and braces, but excluding replacement thereof

 - Physiotherapy, Massage Therapy, Certified Athletic Therapy, Chiropractor, maximum $300 per person per year

 - $1,500 Accidental Dental Benefit

 - Seniors $5.95

-Brochures for 2020 extended medical coverage, for those provinces who offer this benefit, will be available soon.
+Brochures for 2020 extended medical coverage, for those provinces that offer this benefit, will be available soon.

 Registered participants of member organizations who receive sanctioning from their Provincial Union and Rugby Canada will receive worldwide Emergency Travel Medical coverage up to $1,000,000 per Insured Member per trip.
-The coverage provides protection for medical emergencies due to accident or sickness, which occur on approved, sanctioned tours and events outside the participant’s country of residence.
+The coverage provides protection for medical emergencies due to accidents or sickness, which occur on approved, sanctioned tours and events outside the participant’s country/province of residence.

 Expenses covered included emergency hospital and doctors’ visits (inpatient/outpatient), x-ray & diagnosis, and emergency evacuation etc. Coverage acts as the second payor to GHIP (Government Health Insurance Plan) and would respond in the event of a medical emergency situation due to accident or sickness.